Best Keto Backpacking Meals for Lightweight Adventures

 For endurance activities like backpacking, the keto diet offers several advantages:

-• Sustained Energy: With fat as the primary fuel source, you can maintain steady energy levels for long periods.
+• Sustained Energy: With fat as the primary fuel source, you can maintain steady energy levels for long periods, which is especially beneficial during a long hike when consistent energy is crucial.

 • Weight Management: The keto diet can help manage body weight, reducing the load you carry.